BenAlderfer/RIT-Dining-Planner-Web/README.md

 The site is running off Github Pages.
 Master branch is being used as the development branch, gh-pages is the master branch (what shows on the site).

+The site runs through CloudFlare which minifies the code and adds a layer of security.

 Resources used:

 • Material Design Lite (MDL) - http://getmdl.io/